Spanish gunboat Marques del Duero: Operational history

-The Spanish took delivery of Marques del Duero from her French builders at Marseilles, France.
-She set out on her first operational deployment from Marseilles on 27 July 1875, heading for San Sebastián Bay in northern Spain for blockade, patrol, and despatch duty.
+The Spanish took delivery of Marques del Duero from her French builders at Marseille, France.
+She set out on her first operational deployment from Marseille on 27 July 1875, heading for San Sebastián Bay in northern Spain for blockade, patrol, and despatch duty.
 She served there beyond the end of the Third Carlist War on 27 February 1876, finally leaving after Spanish naval forces there began to leave for postwar duties after 5 April 1876.

 On 29 July 1876, Marques del Duero departed Spain for the Philippines, where she was based at Zamboanga, assigned to the South Division of the Asiatic Squadron.

 On 24 July 1880, Marques del Duero left Philippine waters for courtesy visits to the kings of Siam and Annam at Saigon and Singapore.

 On 27 September 1895, Marques del Duero captured several pirate launches manned by Moros in Borneo.
 She later attacked a group of Moro and Tagalog pirates, killing 18 and wounding 30.

 Marques del Duero was the oldest member of Rear Admiral Patricio Montojo de Pasaron's Pacific Squadron at Manila in the Philippine Islands when the Spanish–American War broke out in April 1898.
 She was anchored with the squadron in Cañacao Bay under the lee of the Cavite Peninsula east of Sangley Point, Luzon, eight miles southwest of Manila, when, early on the morning of 1 May 1898, the United States Navy's Asiatic Squadron under Commodore George Dewey, found Montojo's anchorage and attacked.
 In the resulting Battle of Manila Bay, the first major engagement of the Spanish–American War, Marques del Duero took one 8 in, one 6 in, and about three other shell hits, which wrecked her bow gun, a side gun, and an engine.
 Her crew scuttled her in shallow water; part of her upper works remained above water, and a boarding crew from the gunboat USS Petrel went aboard and set these on fire at the end of battle.

 After the war, a U.S. Navy salvage team raised and repaired Marques del Duero.
 She served briefly in the U.S. Navy as USS P-17, but was decommissioned and scrapped in 1900.